Last Updated on March 2, 2020 by Dave Farquhar

 When you’re finished, press the release on the gun again and pull the rod back a bit.
 Otherwise, adhesive continues to ooze out, which is wasteful and messy.
 When you’re finished with your project, press the release and pull the rod completely back.
 Take the tube out of the caulk gun and insert a long deck or drywall screw into the opening.
 This helps keep the remaining adhesive from drying out so quickly.
 Try to use the tube up within a couple of weeks, because it won’t last very long once you open it.

-That’s about all you need to know about how to use Liquid Nails or another construction adhesive.
+That’s about all you need to know about how to use Liquid Nails or another construction adhesive, except maybe how to store any leftover adhesive afterward.
 I wish you well on your project.